FlexMeasures/flexmeasures/Readme.md

 Note that in a production context, you'd not run a script but hand the `app` object to a WSGI process.

+### Tests

+You can run automated tests with:

+    py.test

+Also possible:

+    python setup.py test

+One possible source of failures is that pytest needs to be build with Python>=3.6.

 ## Hint: Notebooks